Sudoku Coach

 How to spot it

-2. Pick a number that is not solved in that unit.
+2. 2 Pick a missing number from that unit.

-4. If there is only one possible cell, place the number there.
+4. 4 If there is only one possible cell for that number, place it there.

 What is a Hidden Single?